 • Use herbs and spices or lemon juice for seasoning rather than salt.

-• Use skimmed and double toned milk; make a dairy of healthy eating practices.
+• Use skimmed and double toned milk; make a diary of healthy eating practises.

 • Use two egg whites instead of one whole egg for omelette.